 What is the most traditional dish in London?

 I guess this would have to be a roast dinner – usually consisting of roast beef, pork, chicken or lamb with an assortment of vegetables, gravy and most importantly a Yorkshire Pudding.
 Although (I think) the English are known for bland food, I haven’t met anyone who doesn’t love a Sunday Roast!
-My two favourite places are The Spaniard in Hampstead, or The Gypsy Queen in Kentish Town – although they are normally really busy on a Sunday afternoon, so book in advance to avoid any disappointment or hangry friends!
+My two favourite places are The Spaniard in Hampstead, or The Gypsy Queen in Kentish Town – although they usually are swamped on a Sunday afternoon, so book in advance to avoid any disappointment or hangry friends!

 Could you recommend a local bar and restaurant?

-As one of the biggest cities in the world, London is full of tourist traps, however the one I would recommend least is the London Eye – it’s expensive, has a massive queue, and quite frankly, is a bit boring.
+As one of the biggest cities in the world, London is full of tourist traps.
+However the one I would recommend least is the London Eye – it’s expensive, has a massive queue, and quite frankly, is a bit boring.
 Save your money and take a trip up the Shard, where you can eat in one of the restaurants while enjoying the view for the same price!